hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

   {: .notice--info}
   {: .text-justify}

 Great!
-At this point, we are done with adding the required credentials to write automation scripts.
+At this point, we are done with adding the credentials required for server authentication.
 Let's summarize what we have done so far; we understand the basics of CI/CDs, configure Jenkins, connect remote server and GitHub with SSH, and configured webhooks.
 I know it's lots of things to take at all, but trust be everything will make sense when automation is created.

 ## Setup first build job